jmm288/terraform-php-app/devops-task/README.md

 Execution Procedure:
 Verify Assumptions and ENV Setup are complete.
-1.)
-In the provision_infra directory run: "terraform init && terraform fmt && terraform validate && terraform apply" 2.)
-After the infrastructure comes up, ssh into the instance and add ECS instance to ECS cluster via this command:
+1. In the provision_infra directory run: "terraform init && terraform fmt && terraform validate && terraform apply"
+2. After the infrastructure comes up, ssh into the instance and add ECS instance to ECS cluster via this command:
-"curl --proto "https" -o "/tmp/ecs-anywhere-install.sh" "https://amazon-ecs-agent.s3.amazonaws.com/ecs-anywhere-install-latest.sh" && bash /tmp/ecs-anywhere-install.sh --region "us-west-2" --cluster "my-php-app-cluster" --activation-id "1f4a002a-87a8-4643-9fdf-27e8dea77f5f" --activation-code "5IUPxZlq9759V/Fkp9Ma""
+`curl --proto "https" -o "/tmp/ecs-anywhere-install.sh" "https://amazon-ecs-agent.s3.amazonaws.com/ecs-anywhere-install-latest.sh" && bash /tmp/ecs-anywhere-install.sh --region "us-west-2" --cluster "my-php-app-cluster" --activation-id "1f4a002a-87a8-4643-9fdf-27e8dea77f5f" --activation-code "5IUPxZlq9759V/Fkp9Ma"`

 Assumptions:
-1.)
-Aws-user must be created with corresponding AWS Access keys 2.)
-Aws-user must have ec2/ecs/ecr permissions.
+1. Aws-user must be created with corresponding AWS Access keys
+2. Aws-user must have ec2/ecs/ecr permissions.

 ENV Setup:
-1.)
-AWS Credentials must be exported to the ENV
+1. AWS Credentials must be exported to the ENV
-2.)
-AWS_ACCESS_KEY_ID, AWS_SECRET_ACCESS_KEY must be set in the GitHub Action repository secrets to allow GitHub Actions to push/pull.
+2. AWS_ACCESS_KEY_ID, AWS_SECRET_ACCESS_KEY must be set in the GitHub Action repository secrets to allow GitHub Actions to push/pull.

 Considerations:
-1. ) I wanted to get the ECS Cluster to auto-recognize the ECS Instance I was creating.
+1. I wanted to get the ECS Cluster to auto-recognize the ECS Instance I was creating.
 I couldn't get it to work in the amount of time I had though, I just went ahead and manually connected the instance to the cluster.

 ### Part 1 Solution Above ###